groda/the_ultimate_gitignore_guide/README.md

 By adding `.gitkeep`, Git now recognizes and tracks the `docs/` directory.

+# What gitmoji should I use when adding or updating a .gitignore file?

+The use of emojis in software development and documentation has emerged as a playful yet effective way to enhance communication and clarity.
+In the Git world, emojis are referred to as _gitmojis_, and there is an initiative ([https://gitmoji.dev/](https://gitmoji.dev/)) aimed at standardizing their use to represent various types of commits.

+Based on the Gitmoji convention, the correct emoji for committing changes to a `.gitignore` file is: 🙈 (:see_no_evil:).
+A commit message would look like:

+    🙈 Add .gitignore

 # Did Git first introduce ignore functionality and glob pattern usage?

 No, Git's `.gitignore` files were not the first to introduce ignore functionality and glob patterns.
 These features already existed in other version control systems before Git.
 For example: